Chapter 4 Mixed Linear Models

 When confronted with a new design and the need to build a mixed model, some difficulties can arise.
 These challenges typically revolve around selecting the appropriate clustering variable and determining the status of effects as random, fixed, or both.
 Expert opinions on these matters have sparked extensive discussions and disagreements.
 However, in this context, we aim to offer straightforward solutions to these dilemmas.

-First, when building a mixed model, one should ask three questions:
+First, when building a mixed model, one should ask three questions:- What is (are) the clustering variable(s)?

-2. What are the fixed effects?
+- What are the fixed effects?

-3. What are the random effects?
+- What are the random effects?

 4.5.1 Clustering variables?